ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-6-1.md

-Chapter 7: Understanding the Role of Communication in EQ
+Understanding the Role of Communication in EQ
 ========================================================

 Effective communication is a fundamental aspect of emotional intelligence (EQ) that plays a crucial role in leadership.
 In this chapter, we will explore how communication influences EQ and its impact on achieving greater success and making a significant leadership impact.